mestevens/typesafe-dropwizard-configuration/README.md

 ## Description

-A dropwizard configuration factory (and factory factory) so that you can use typesafe config files instead of yml files to configure dropwizard.
+A Dropwizard configuration factory (and factory factory) so that you can use typesafe config files instead of yml files to configure Dropwizard.

 ## Dependency Information
 ```
 <dependency>
     <groupId>ca.mestevens.java</groupId>
     <artifactId>typesafe-dropwizard-configuration</artifactId>
-    <version>1.0</version>
+    <version>1.2</version>
 </dependency>
 ```